kevinrinz/kevinrinz.github.io/research.md

   - Coverage: [VoxEU](https://voxeu.org/article/effects-private-school-subsidy-programmes-school-revenue-and-enrolment){:target="_blank"}, [Chalkbeat](https://www.chalkbeat.org/posts/us/2017/07/30/do-vouchers-actually-expand-school-choice-not-necessarily-it-depends-on-how-theyre-designed/){:target="_blank"}

 ### Working Papers
+- **"A Shock by Any Other Name?
+Reconsidering the Impacts of Local Demand Shocks"** (with Sean Bassler and Abigail Wozniak)
+  - Over the last decade, research on labor market adjustment following local demand shocks has expanded to explore a wide variety of measured shocks.
+However, the worker adjustments observed in response to these shocks - such as migration, labor force participation, and wages - are not always consistent across studies.
+We create a harmonized set of annual commuting zone-level shocks following the major approaches in the literature to investigate these differences.
+As one might expect, shocks of different types exhibit different geographic and temporal patterns and are generally weakly correlated with each other.
+We find they also generate different employment and migration responses, with trade-related shocks showing little response on either margin while more general Bartik-style shocks are associated with economically meaningful changes in both employment and migration.
+  - Draft coming soon
 - **"Re-examining Regional Income Convergence: A Distributional Approach"** (with John Voorheis)
   - Download: [paper](convergence.pdf){:target="_blank"}, [non-technical summary](convergence_summary.pdf){:target="_blank"}, [state income distribution data](./data/state_income_data.zip){:target="_blank"}, [data readme](./data/state_income_data_readme.pdf){:target="_blank"}
 - **"Who Values Human Capitalists' Human Capital?
 Healthcare Spending and Physician Earnings"** (with Joshua Gottlieb, Maria Polyakova, Hugh Shiplett, and Victoria Udalova)